There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 InSpiring Action

-“Cheers” is the nickname given to a network of neighbors & friends in the Perth suburb of Banksia Grove.
-We cheer for anything good that’s already happening in the neighborhood, pray about the bad stuff, and act to help out where we can.
+“Cheers” is the nickname given to a network of neighbours & friends in the Perth suburb of Banksia Grove.
+We cheer for anything good that’s already happening in the neighbourhood, pray about the bad stuff, and act to help out where we can.
 We work “to bless and benefit Banksia Grove and beyond.”
-We work toward the dream that everyone seems to have in common: a community that is friendly, safe, caring, and empowered.
-We simply ask, “what can you do to help make that dream come true?”
+We work toward the dream that everyone seems to share in common: a community that is friendly, safe, caring, and empowered.
+We simply ask, “what can we do to help make that dream come true?”

 Someone said, “Let’s encourage more of the good things that are already happening around here.”
 Someone else said, “Yeah, we can Cheer for them.”
 And we grabbed our drinks and said, “Cheers!”
-That’s where Cheers started.
+That’s where the name Cheers came from.
+Spasmodic progress reports are on a Blog here.

 What is Cheers?